n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/MailerLite/README.md

 ### 2. MailerLite node (create: subscriber)

 This node will create a new subscriber in MailerLite.
-We will also add the name of the subscriber along with their email.
+We will add the name of the subscriber along with their email.

 1. First of all, you'll have to enter credentials for the MailerLite node.
 You can find out how to do that [here](../../../credentials/MailerLite/README.md).
 ::: v-pre